Fact Checked

 In this article:

 Chlorella is a single-celled green alga that can be a great source of macro and micronutrients.
-Having been used in Japan for centuries to support a range of bodily functions and general well-being, it is now becoming more popular in the west.
-Here is what you need to know about the health benefits of chlorella.
+Having been used in Japan for centuries to support a range of bodily functions and general well-being, it is now becoming more popular in the West.
+Here is what you need to know about chlorella and all of its potential health benefits.

-Chlorella refers to a group of single-cell, green freshwater microalgae.
+Chlorella refers to a group of single-cell, green, freshwater microalgae.
 Like its better-known cousin, spirulina, chlorella is packed with nutrients.
 This algae contains a significant amount of protein and is also an excellent source of vitamin D and B12.
-Chlorella also contains a significant amount of minerals like iron and folate that can be hard to find in other plant-based foods.
+Chlorella also contains a significant number of minerals like iron and folate that can be hard to find in other plant-based foods.

-Scientists discovered the first species of chlorella during the late 19th century when microbiologist and botanist Dr. Martinus Willem Beijerinck described chlorella Vulgaris.
+Scientists discovered the first species of chlorella during the late 19th century when microbiologist and botanist Dr. Martinus Willem Beijerinck described Chlorella vulgaris.
 Since then, more than 20 species have been discovered.
 They are now grouped into three varieties.
-So much for the history behind this multitasking species of green algae.

 What Does Chlorella Do?

-Chlorella first piqued the interest of researchers because of its ability to grow and replicate fast, making it a potential food source during a global crisis.
+Chlorella first piqued the interest of researchers because of its ability to grow and replicate fast, making it a potential fast food source.
 Today, the pharmaceutical, cosmetic, and food industries are examining chlorella to better understand the potential of its nutrients, bioactive compounds, and pigments.

-Bioactive compounds and nutrients in chlorella have incredible potential to promote human health and even prevent certain diseases.
-Initial research suggests that chlorella supplements can help modulate the responses of our immune system.
-The algae may also support cardiovascular health by controlling blood pressure.
+Bioactive compounds and nutrients in chlorella have incredible potential to promote human health.
+Initial research suggests that chlorella supplements may help modulate the responses of our immune system.
 Other researchers found that chlorella can reduce inflammation and oxidative stress in our bodies.
-In addition, chlorella supports detoxification because of its capacity to bind heavy metals.

-Chlorella is an excellent source of macronutrients, especially protein.
+Chlorella is an excellent source of essential vitamins, minerals, and macronutrients, especially protein.
 Because of the algae’s cell structure, with walls made of cellulose, we cannot access these nutrients directly.
 Cell walls are broken down mechanically to produce effective, high-quality dietary supplements and to allow us to access all the goodness of chlorella.
-Research has shown that leading chlorella supplements contain more protein than soybeans and give you access to the full range of essential amino acids for humans.
+Research has shown that leading chlorella supplements contain more protein than soybeans and give you access to the full range of essential amino acids.

 What are Chlorella Supplements Used For?